farisachugthai/dynamic_ipython/docs/source/index.rst

 huge number of powerful commands and the ability to pipe them together, Bash still has a number of inconsistencies and oddities in its behavior.

-As a result I've created a few `extensions <extensions/README.rst>`_ and written a few scripts that are run during the initialization stage of IPython's `startup <profile_default/startup/README.rst>`_.
-If this is not true, the ``highlighting_color`` parameter will fallback to Monokai.

 Installation
 ============